Fresh Figs: When They’re in Season, How to Pick Ripe Ones, and a 3-Ingredient Appetizer

 Fresh figs are popping up all over produce departments and farmers' markets now.
 They're delicious and a much different experience than their dried cousin.
 If you see them, grab 'em.
 Here's why.

 Ah, the fresh fig. A sweet, seed-studded fleshy nectar of the gods for centuries.
-This unusually delicious fruit has two growing seasons, its first being in June, and the second starts in August and goes into the fall.
-If you’ve never tried fresh figs, now is a great time to give them a taste bud test drive.
+These fresh figs have two growing seasons, the first being in June, and the second starts in August and goes into the fall.
+If you’ve never tried fresh figs, now is a great time to give them a taste-bud test drive.

 About Fresh Figs